rajan-github/AlgorithmDesignManualSolution/README.md

 # AlgorithmDesignManualSolution
-Solution to the "Algorithm design manuals".
+Solution to the ["Algorithm design manuals"].
 These algorithms are implemented in Java.
 ["Algorithm design manuals"](https://www.amazon.in/Algorithm-Design-Manual-Steven-Skiena/dp/8184898657?tag=googinhydr18418-21)